play-co/comet/NOTES.md

 * Not on latest Pixi
     - on 6, upgrade to 7 has breaking changes around event handling
 * Git hooks disabled
+* Local development only working in Chrome, possibly due to no certificate for wss://

 # Major Missing Features

 * User awareness
     - membership, auth
     - presence, cursors
+* Project discovery, scoped per user